kw-8/bubblepedia/README.md

 ## Background

-Bubblepedia is a Wikipedia trawler that displays
-the article body and related articles in a fun way.
+Bubblepedia is a bubble tea themed Wikipedia interface that allows you to explore new articles in a fun way.

 ## Functionality